sybert1ger/frc-programming/courses/ELT2180/4-Project/1-SimulationProject.md

 layout: coursepage
 ---

 For your simulation project, we will do a simple robot movement simulation.
 This is in no way realistic, but it gives you an idea of how you can use simulation to determine real-life behaviour.
+We understand that it is actually quite useless, but of course, a useful simulation would require a lot more complexity and programming.

 ####[Download](http://github.com/frc-west/tasks-simulator/releases)
 Find the "Latest release" and click the "TasksSimulator.jar" green button.